I think it makes sense at this stage to give you a brief history of

 Would I hire me based on this CV?

-Thank you for reading and I hope you will find
+Thank you for reading and I hope you will find the coming articles helpful,

 Clive A, Dunne MSc